VCCE/VCC/docs/UserGuide.md

 0. When using VCC & DriveWire4, sometimes when doing a cold start (F9
     twice), VCC & DW4 will lose sync, and VCC will have to be restarted.
-    This is mostly DW4 related and I don't think VCC is the culprit.
+    This is mostly DW4 related and we don't think VCC is the culprit.

 0. There's a problem in the disk drive emulation in which IRQs are not being handled correctly.
 It doesn't bother "normal" use, but if you